MicrosoftDocs/visualstudio-docs/docs/code-quality/code-metrics-class-coupling.md

 ![Class coupling example 4](media/class-coupling-example-4.png)

 As you can see, the class coupling for the PersonStuff class goes up to 2 and, if you drill into the class, you can see that the `DoSomething()` method has the most coupling in it but the constructor still only consumes 1 class.
 Using these metrics, you can see the overall max number for a given class and drill down into the details on a per-member basis.

 ## The Magic Number

 As with cyclomatic complexity, there is no limit that fits all organizations.
 However, [S2010](#s2010) does indicate that a limit of 9 is optimal:

-“Therefore, we consider the threshold values […] as the most effective.
-These threshold values (for a single member) are CBO = 9[…].” (emphasis added)
+"Therefore, we consider the threshold values [...] as the most effective.
+These threshold values (for a single member) are CBO = 9[...]." (emphasis added)

 ## Code Analysis